Red Emmerson: Philanthropy

 Through the Sierra Pacific Foundation, the Emmersons have given millions of dollars in community contributions.
 The Foundation was established in 1979 by Red's father.
-Over the years, Red has continued to fund the Foundation to meet its philanthropic commitment to worthy organizations, community projects, youth activities, and student scholarships for the communities where the company has operating facilities.
+Over the years, Red has continued to fund the Foundation to meet its philanthropic commitment to organizations, community projects, youth activities, and student scholarships for the communities where the company has operating facilities.

+Political activity

+Emmerson contributed $45,000 to Donald Trump's 2020 presidential campaign.

 Personal life

 He has three children and lives in Redding, California.
 His sons George and Mark are president and chairman of SPI.
 His daughter Carolyn is the president of the Sierra Pacific Foundation.
 His wife of 40 years, Ida, died of breast cancer in 1996.